 Dr. Marcie Zinn passed away on December 28th, 2019 after a 10-year battle with herpes encephalitis (which further became ME/CFS).
 Herpes encephalitis can be fatal within a few days if not caught immediately due to the intense inflammatory response associated with it, and about 7 out of 10 people die of herpes encephalitis.
 Unfortunately, the symptoms are identical to the flu (flu-like symptoms) so it is often overlooked unless the physician is an infectious diseases expert.
 She also had an autonomic nervous system disorder (dysautonomia), which comes with its own set of symptoms including orthostatic intolerance.

-Thereafter, Dr. Marcie Zinn was recruited by the Stanford University Medical Center, Dept. of Infectious Diseases and Geographic Medicine, to join the newly-formed Chronic Fatigue Syndrome/ Myalgic Encephalomyelitis Initiative.
-Her project involved the study of cognitive impairment in patients with ME/CFS as measured by quantitative EEG (qEEG).
-She designed a comprehensive study with 50 patients and 50 control individuals and carried it out, and the results were tremendous.
-In 2012, her husband, Dr. Mark Zinn joined the research team at Stanford due to his knowledge of qEEG cortical source analysis known as exact LORETA.
-That research initiative came to fruition and was presented at the 2014 Stanford Symposium for ME/CFS as well as the IACFS/ME Conference in San Francisco.
+In 2010, Marcie worked with Dr. Jose Montoya at the Stanford University Medical Center, having joined the newly-formed Chronic Fatigue Syndrome/ Myalgic Encephalomyelitis Initiative.
+Her research project involved using quantitative EEG to investigate cognitive impairment in patients with ME/CFS.
+She designed a comprehensive study with 50 patients and 50 control individuals and carried it out, and the results were promising.
+In 2012, her husband, Mark, joined the research team at Stanford to further analyze the data using novel eLORETA methods (3-dimensional analysis of the EEG signals).
+The results came to fruition and was presented at the 2014 Stanford Symposium for ME/CFS as well as the IACFS/ME Conference in San Francisco.